Driving progress since 1961

 The 21st century has seen further growth across all our operating regions.
 An integral part of innovative approach, we have put our stamp on everything from city changing infrastructure projects to vital resource projects that provide both economic and environmental benefits to local communities - on a truly international scale.

-Today, operating across Australia, New Zealand, the Pacific Islands, Asia and the Middle East, and employing several thousand people, McConnell Dowell has a proud history, a proud culture and a positive outlook for an exciting future.
+Today, operating across Australia, New Zealand, the Pacific Islands and Asia, and employing several thousand people, McConnell Dowell has a proud history, a proud culture and a positive outlook for an exciting future.

 |1961||McConnell Dowell is formed by two entrepreneurial New Zealand engineers Malcolm McConnell and Jim Dowell.|